Protected area: Australia

+Canada is the second-largest country in the world, having protected areas under both federal and provincial/territorial management.
+Numerous tourist destinations are officially recognized "protected areas".
+Examples include Banff National Park and Yoho National Park.

 China

 China, a megadiverse country, has begun implementing various protected areas in recent years.
 As of the year 2017, China has nearly 10,000 to 12,000 protected areas, 80% of which are nature reserves aiming to foster biodiversity conservation.
 These newly implemented reserves safeguard a range of ecosystems, from tropical forests to marine habitats.
 These protected areas encompass nearly 20% of China's land area.

 European Union

 Natura 2000 is a network of protected areas established by the EU across all member states.
 It is made up of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) designated respectively under the Habitats Directive and Birds Directive.
 787767 km2 are designated as terrestrial sites and 251564 km2 as marine sites.
 Overall, 18 percent of the EU land mass is designated.

 India

 Protected areas of India include National parks, Wildlife sanctuaries, biosphere reserves, reserved and protected forests, conservation and community reserves, communal forests, private protected areas and conservation areas.